makrenzar/makrenzar/README.md

 ### Front-End Developer

-### Specializing in frontend development and eager to apply my skills in startups to create engaging websites
+### Specializing in front-end development and eager to apply my skills to create engaging and innovative websites.

 ### Skills